Intelligence Resources® Leadership

 • Demonstrated ability to translate complex regulatory, ethical, or technical topics into practical guidance for senior leadership.

 • Creative problem-solving and organizational design capabilities.
 Proven ability to reimagine roles, workflows, and organizational structures rather than defaulting to legacy frameworks.
-The VP IR must be able to design entirely new ways of working—not just optimize existing processes.

-• Comfort operating in ambiguity while creating structure—designing frameworks, policies, and processes where none previously existed.
+• Comfort operating in ambiguity while creating structure — designing frameworks, policies, and processes where none previously existed.

 • Exceptional communication skills, including the ability to influence executive stakeholders and guide organizational change.